mrcrilly/tools-and-architectures/primary_tools/primary_tools.md

 For development, I use VirtualBox.
 For stage or production, I favour AWS.

-When defining Terraform state in the future, when I discuss architectures, I will provide two state files: one for development using VirtualBox and a second for AWS for use in production.
+When defining Terraform state in the future, and when I discuss architectures, I will provide only a single state file for AWS integration of the works discussed in this book.

 If you use a different cloud provider, perhaps DigitalOcean, you'll find Terraform [supports a lot of providers.](https://www.terraform.io/docs/providers/index.html) You'll be expected to write the state files you'll need, but I'm more than hapy to help you out if you struggle.

+Any contributions to this project's existing Terraform code are welcome.